-- 4.24 As a result of a successful funding bid by HCC to the DfT's Safer Roads Fund, investigations into a scheme to improve safety and to address the following objectives at the A32/Wych Lane junction are progressing: - To improve safety at the junction with specific reference to the right turn lane movements. - To improve the efficiency of the junction without having a detrimental impact on road traffic congestion and putting pressure on local roads by creating 'rat-runs'. - o To improve access to local employment areas (Fareham Reach). - To improve facilities at the junction for pedestrians and cyclists with links into existing cycle networks (Henry Cort Way - BRT route). - 4.25 Further information can be found at:
+- 4.23 As a result of a successful funding bid by HCC to the DfT's Safer Roads Fund, investigations into a scheme to improve safety and to address the following objectives at the A32/Wych Lane junction are progressing: - To improve safety at the junction with specific reference to the right turn lane movements, this will include a dedicated right turn filter lane approximately 50 metres in length. - To improve the efficiency of the junction without having a detrimental impact on road traffic congestion and putting pressure on local roads by creating 'rat-runs'. - To improve access to local employment areas (Fareham Reach). - To improve facilities at the junction for pedestrians and cyclists with links into existing cycle networks (Henry Cort Way - BRT route), this includes improvements to crossing points. - 4.24 The scheme has been redesigned to maintain as many of the existing trees as possible and also includes the planting of six additional trees.
+Works are expected to be completed in 2022.
+Future progress on this scheme will be reported in next year's AMR.

-www.hants.gov.uk/transport/transportschemes/a32wychlanejunctionimprovement
+Further information can be found at: www.hants.gov.uk/transport/transportschemes/a32wychlanejunctionimprovement